 Avoid gas with high levels of ethanol content like those sold as E15 and E85.
 These fuels have up to 15% and 85% ethanol content respectively.
 Read more about the gas in “This is the Type of Gas and Oil ECHO Chainsaws Use”.

 When you find old fuel in your chainsaw, drain it and fill it with a fresh gas and oil mixture.
 I like to add a fuel additive like Sea Foam Motor Treatment or STA-BIL to help reduce moisture and clean the fuel system.

 Incorrect 2-Cycle Oil Mix

 As mentioned before, ECHO chainsaws require a fuel that is made up of a mixture of gas and oil.
 Placing straight gas in the chainsaw will damage an engine and may result in you having to replace it.

 Straight gas runs very dry.
 It can cause the engine to seize due to the lack of lubrication.

 Because ethanol in fuel negatively affects the performance you receive from your ECHO chainsaw, using an ethanol-free fuel is best, but more costly.
-ECHO makes a pre-mixed fuel that is ready to pour in the fuel tank.
+ECHO makes a pre-mixed fuel that is ready to pour into the fuel tank.